-Applications will be considered on rolling basis bi-monthly from February 1, 2018 until the class is full.
+Applications will be considered on rolling basis bi-weekly from February 1, 2018 until the class is full.

 The William & Mary Law Institute of Special Education Advocacy is presenting a five-day training program hosted by the William & Mary School of Law and co-sponsored by the PELE Special Education Advocacy Clinic and Wrightslaw.

 The program will include 22+ sessions on applicable laws, ethics, best practices in advocacy, strategies in working with parents and schools, and dispute resolution procedures, taught by national leaders in the field.